brainandforce/CliffordNumbers.jl/README.md

 ## Indexing

-Although `AbstractCliffordNumber` instances are scalars, the `BitIndex{Q}` type can be used to retrieve coefficients associated with specific basis blades.
-The full set of `BitIndex{Q}` types for some `x::AbstractCliffordNumber` can be generated with `BitIndices(x)`, and this is a binary ordered vector of `BitIndex{Q}` objects.
+Although `AbstractCliffordNumber` instances are scalars, the `BladeIndex{Q}` type can be used to retrieve coefficients associated with specific basis blades.
+The full set of `BladeIndex{Q}` types for some `x::AbstractCliffordNumber` can be generated with `BitIndices(x)`, and this is a binary ordered vector of `BladeIndex{Q}` objects.

-Mathematical operations are defined generically by working with the `BitIndex{Q}` objects associated with an `AbstractCliffordNumber{Q,T}`.
+Mathematical operations are defined generically by working with the `BladeIndex{Q}` objects associated with an `AbstractCliffordNumber{Q,T}`.
 Elementwise operations on each element of a `BitIndices` instance returns a `TransformedBitIndices`, a wrapper which lazily associates a function with a `BitIndices` object, and this can be used to implement grade dependent operations, such as (anti)automorphisms.

 ## Operations